Going green in Yorkshire

 The outside of the church – to the west of Bury St Edmunds – was then rendered to give a more traditional appearance.
 But the render is subject to damage by frost and rain.

-Trust130 was launched in 2017, to celebrate the 130th anniversary of the founding of the company.
-Under the scheme, in line with Ecclesiastical’s charitable ownership and Christian values, every time a new customer takes out a new home insurance policy with the insurer it offers to donate £130 to the church or cathedral of that customer’s choice.
+Under the scheme, in line with Ecclesiastical’ s charitable ownership and Christian values, every time a new customer takes out a new home insurance policy we offer to donate £130 to the church or cathedral of that customer’s choice.

-It has been extraordinarily successful – to date, the company has given more than £325,000 to 845 churches around the UK.
-There is no limit on the number of donations which can be made, and, in the case of St Mary’s, the amount of money given so far totals £780.
+Since 2017, when we celebrated our 130th year, we have donated over £500,000 to more than 2500 churches and cathedrals chosen by our customers.
+There is no limit on the number of donations that can be made, and, in the case of St Mary’s, the amount of money given so far totals £780.

 ‘It’s not easy raising money at the best of times, with such a small church and congregation,’ said Mr Saltmarsh.
-‘Obviously the coronavirus outbreak and subsequent lockdown has made it all the harder, so it’s a significant boost.’
+‘Obviously, the coronavirus outbreak and subsequent lockdown made it all the harder, so it was a significant boost.’

 If your home insurance is due for renewal and you are interested in how Trust130 can benefit your church, please contact Ecclesiastical Insurance on 0800 7830 130.